 In the Chri, er, Heaven's Day episode of The Big O, despite Paradigm City clearly being future New York, the celebrations do seem to emphasise romance more than family.

 The Opening Monologue of Code Geass makes a big deal about how the Britannian Empire has suppressed Japanese culture.
 However, the school system we see has almost nothing in common with the British system; it's really just the Japanese system with funny uniforms.

-Not to mention that every mafia thug knows exactly what a Shinigami is.
+Every mafia thug knows exactly what a Shinigami is.
 And half the FBI speaks Japanese.

 That could be contested though.
 Every FBI/CIA agent seen in the series is described as hand picked for their job.
 Investigating a murderer that is probably in Japan is likely a pre-requisite for the case.
 Ray Penber, for instance, was engaged to a Japanese woman, so his ability to speak Japanese might not be so unbelievable.

 On the topic of Ray, it is frankly unbelievable that an American man would be so heavy-handedly Stay in the Kitchen to his fiancee, and no American woman would accept it, especially so meekly.
 Accordingly, American audiences tend to view him as an Asshole Victim who had it coming.

 In Eden of the East, at least one American uses "Johnny" as a euphemism for a man's special organ.
 (It's also used by a Japanese person in The Tatami Galaxy, so it's apparently not a made-up euphemism.)
 Americans have...numerous common ways to say "penis," but "Johnny" isn't one of them (although "Johnson" is, and "Johnny" is somewhat outdated British English slang for "condom" but still not a word for a penis itself).
 In a way, this makes it an example of Gratuitous Englishfrom an English-speaker.